-Register below for the Hoof Trimming Clinic that will be held in Anchorage Alaska Scheduled for July 30 & 31st.
-(No other clinics are scheduled at this time for 2016)
+Register below for the Hoof Trimming Clinic that will be held in Honey Brook, PA Scheduled for July 24 & 25st.
+(No other clinics are scheduled at this time for 2017)

-Total Fee $250 You will automatically receive a DVD when you register for a clinic and pay a $100 deposit.
-Which will leave a balance owing of $150 at the time of the clinic.
-The $100 deposit is not refundable but you receive the DVD a $65 value.
+Total Fee $265 You will automatically receive a DVD when you register for a clinic and pay a $65 deposit.
+Balance will be expected on the first day of the clinic.
+The deposit is not refundable but you receive our Hoof Trimming DVD.

 Anyone attending the clinics should have viewed our DVD.